Total Views

 AI Pro Managed | $59/mo | 5 GB | 5 | 1,000 included |

-For most SaaS products in the 0–10K MAU range, Eddyter's AI Pro Managed plan at $59/month replaces what would be a $400–$1,000+/month Tiptap Cloud + AI provider + infrastructure bill — plus weeks of engineering time you'd otherwise spend wiring it all together.
+For most SaaS products in the 0–10K MAU range, Eddyter's AI Pro Managed plan at $59/month replaces what would be a $400–$1,000+/month bill for Tiptap Cloud plus an AI provider plus infrastructure — and removes the weeks of engineering time spent wiring it together.
+Compare all Eddyter plans for the full breakdown.

-Real numbers from teams using each product in production:
+Real numbers from teams running each product in production:

 Tiptap: